 Although the academic terms are busy, one advantage of attending Caltech is the almost limitless opportunities to do research.
 Many students choose to continue their SURF projects into the term.
 Others want the opportunity to try a new area of research.
 Whatever the case, most options offer the chance for students to do research during the term, with a professor, for academic credit.
-To get started, talk with your advisor or option secretary to see what is available.
+To get started, talk with your advisor or option administrator to see what is available.

 According to the Caltech Catalog, "the senior thesis involves original research under the mentorship of a faculty member, then documenting the methodology and accomplishments in scholarly form, and finally oral presentation of the results to an examination committee.
 This integrated effort develops research, writing, and presentation skills that together provide an excellent preparation for future graduate studies and/or professional life.
 Since senior thesis requirements vary by option, individual option representatives should be consulted."
 For more information by option, click here.

 Some faculty will consider hiring undergraduate students for academic year research.
 Pay rates are determined by the type of work and academic class level of the student.